Brunat-Perroux Route (Aiguille de l'Index)

-On the sunny East face of Aiguille de l'Index a fine and homogeneous route grading 4b-5b is running on very good gneiss.
+One of these latter is Aiguille de l'Index, or simply Index, a popular rocky peak resembling an index finger as seen from the village of La Praz, near Chamonix.
+On its sunny East face a fine and homogeneous route grading 4b-5b is running on very good gneiss, rough and worked.
 Another important quality of this route is the variety of the climbing styles on slabs, cracks and little walls.

-- From Italy: from Courmayeur you can reach the town of Chamonix through Mont Blanc Tunnel
+- Coming from Italy: from Courmayeur you must follow the Mont Blanc Tunnel

-from Martigny (Wallis) follow the road leading to the Switzerland – France border, then to the village of Argentiere and before getting to Chamonix to Les Praz (42 km. from Martigny).
+- Coming from Wallis (Switzerland): from Martigny (Wallis) follow the road leading to the Switzerland – France border, getting the village of Argentiere and before Chamonix getting Les Praz (42 km. from Martigny).

-- From Geneve - Follow the E25 Motorway to St. Gervais les Bains, then the RN 205 to Chamonix
+- Coming from Geneve - Follow the E25 Motorway to St. Gervais les Bains, then the RN 205 to Chamonix and Les Praz

 More information here: